Missing Links: 12 Rock And Metal Albums That Never Were

 We all know that Trent Reznor is Nine Inch Nails.
-This can be frustrating for the others involved and Tapeworm was conceived as a creative outlet for live members Danny Lohner and Charlie Clouser, but evolved into a sort of supergroup involving the likes of Maynard James Keenan, Phil Anselmo and post-industrial composer Atticus Ross.
-In 2002 Trent told MTV News, “It has been an interesting experiment for Maynard and I to peek around in each other’s heads, shining flashlights in some shadowy corners,” but a completed album never emerged.
+This can be frustrating for the others involved, and Tapeworm was conceived as a creative outlet for live members Danny Lohner and Charlie Clouser, but evolved into a sort of supergroup involving the likes of Maynard James Keenan and post-industrial composer Atticus Ross.
+In 2002, Trent told MTV News, “It has been an interesting experiment for Maynard and I to peek around in each other’s heads, shining flashlights in some shadowy corners.”
+Sadly, a completed album never emerged.

 Metallica – The Presidio Sessions

 St. Anger is, of course, an album that divides opinion.
 Maligned by many (but embraced by some), it could have been a different body of work if Metallica had stuck with the initial batch of songs they came up with.
 Known as the Presidio sessions – as they were recorded in a deserted barracks at the U.S. Army’s Presidio base in San Francisco – they’ve bobbled around a bit online, but have yet to see an official release.
 Producer Bob Rock told Sound On Sound: “Overall the whole thing was very makeshift, very guerilla-style, and it was kind of interesting, providing the start to how the album ended up: very raw, very garagey.”

 Judas Priest – Collaboration With Stock Aitken Waterman